 Alan Bright PhD is a Professor in the Department of Human Dimensions of Natural Resources at Colorado State University.
 Al teaches courses in tourism marketing and strategic management in the Natural Resource Tourism concentration of the Department of HDNR.
 Al’s research has focused on a variety of human dimensions of natural resources issues, including social psychological aspects of recreation and tourism behavior as well as public values and attitudes toward natural resource management strategies such as wildland fire management and the creation of defensible space in the wildland-urban interface.
 Most recently, Al has worked extensively with the National Park Service on research regarding the wayshowing/wayfinding and visitor satisfaction on linear tourism assets such as the Lewis and Clark National Historic Trail and the accompanying Auto Tour Route.
 In his spare time Al coaches the best youth baseball, hockey and football teams in Fort Collins, or so he claims.

-Stuart (Stu) Cottrell PhD is an Associate Professor in the Department of Human Dimensions of Natural Resources at CSU and coordinator of the undergraduate concentration in Global Tourism.
+Stuart (Stu) Cottrell PhD is a Professor in the Department of Human Dimensions of Natural Resources at CSU and coordinator of the undergraduate concentration in Global Tourism.
 At CSU, he teaches courses in ecotourism, sustainable tourism development, and tourism research.
 Prior to coming to CSU in 2004, Stu was an assistant professor in the Department of Leisure, Tourism and Environment at Wageningen University, The Netherlands teaching and conducting research in sustainable tourism development.
 In 1999, he received a grant on behalf of Wageningen University to direct a special training program in Eco/Rural Tourism Development for the Ministries of Tourism in Argentina and Uruguay.
 During his years in Wageningen, Stu was advisor to numerous international students from all over the world.
 He also taught tourism related courses for six years at Christopher Newport University, Virginia.
 His research focus includes sustainable tourism development, travel and tourism behavior, visitor impact management, and decision-making in travel and tourism.
 Present projects involve monitoring the socio-cultural impacts of sustainable tourism development in Europe’s protected areas in Bulgaria, Estonia, Finland, Romania, Poland, and Sweden.
 This research program aims to reveal the connection between tourism and nature conservation practices and to contribute to the future development of Protected Area Network sites.
 Within Colorado as a resident fellow with the School for Global and Environmental Sustainability, Cottrell is conducting a preliminary study of the impacts of mountain pine beetle infestation on recreation and tourism.
 One of the highlights of Dr. Cottrell’s teaching involves the monitoring of diseased corals and volunteer based conservation projects for an NGO in the Bahamas.
 Stu’s passion is sailing.
 Early in his career, Stu was Program Director of the Florida National High Adventure Sea Base, a marine aquatic program with the Boy Scouts of America in the Florida Keys.
 He has also run his own sailing charters as a business owner.
 Currently Stu is a proud owner of a 50-foot classic sailboat with many new waters he looks forward to crossing in the future.

 Soo Kang PhD is an Associate Professor in the Hospitality Management Program at Colorado State University (CSU).
 Her main research area is broadly consumer behaviors in the hospitality and tourism areas.
 Specifically, she has conducted research on how people’s quality of life interplays in the context of tourism consumption.
 Her research offers theoretical explanations for the contemporary outlook of quality of life in the age of modern tourism era and provides strong empirical evidence for the contributions of tourism and hospitality consumption to people’s quality of life issues.
 Dr. Kang’s another research interest is gambling management.
 She has conducted and published studies on residents’ quality of life issues in gambling communities both in Colorado and South Korea.